humayan-x/humayan-x/README.md

 ### whoami

 I build client-side tools for India.
 No servers, no tracking, nothing leaves your device.
-Day job is graphic design at a school nearby.

 | | |
 |---|---|